Module Catalogue 2026/27

 Assessment Rationale And Relationship

-The portfolio approach ensures that the continuous assessment is both formative and summative.
-It enables students to receive feedback on a wide range of forms of critical engagement that encompass the full skill set being developed throughout the module.
-The assignments reflect the diversity of modes and media used across organisations dealing with the memory of difficult pasts allowing students to tailor their work to different audiences and target publications.
+The portfolio approach ensures that assessment is continuous, enabling students to receive feedback on a wide range of forms of critical engagement that encompass the full skill set being developed throughout the module.
+The assignments reflect the diversity of modes and media used across organisations dealing with the memory of difficult pasts, allowing students to tailor their work to different audiences and target publications.

 Timetable